lamps-wg/draft-composite-sigs/draft-ietf-lamps-pq-composite-sigs.md

 ### HashComposite-ML-DSA-Verify {#sec-hash-comp-sig-verify}

-This mode mirrors `HashML-DSA.Verify(pk, M, signature, ctx, PH)` defined in Section 5.4.1 of [FIPS.204].
+This mode mirrors `HashML-DSA.Verify(pk, M, signature, ctx, PH)` defined in Algorithm 5 Section 5.4.1 of [FIPS.204].

 Compliant applications MUST output "Valid signature" (true) if and only if all component signatures were successfully validated, and "Invalid signature" (false) otherwise.